 “When you can’t control what’s happening, challenge yourself to control the way you respond to what’s happening.
 That’s where your power is.”

 Facing divorce and all the implications of it are daunting in the best of situations.
-However, if you are being forced into divorce or separation, when it is not something you want, life can become very challenging.
+However, life can become very challenging if you are being forced into an unwanted divorce or separation.
 Your physical, emotional, and financial well-being may all be at risk.

 We all want to think that we would accept the change in our relationship status with dignity.
 However, having made this unpleasant life journey myself in the past, I know that every part of your being may be raging in protest and failing to accept the inevitable.
 That often leads to less than admirable behavior.